Yu Darvish's possible Rangers farewell doesn't quite go as planned

 If this was goodbye for Yu Darvish and Texas Rangers fans, it was a rough way to go.

 Darvish allowed a career high 10 runs to the Marlins on Wednesday night.
-It’s the first time he's allowed more than seven runs in any game.
+It’s the first time he has allowed more than seven runs in any game.

 Darvish, a free agent at the end of this season, could be dealt to a contending team in the next few days as the July 31 trade deadline approaches.

 He may have scared a few teams with this outing.
 Darvish’s ERA in his last five starts jumped to 7.20.
-He’s now had two starts this month in which he allowed at least seven earned runs (he allowed seven against the Red Sox on July 4).
+He has now had two starts this month in which he allowed at least seven earned runs (he allowed seven against the Red Sox on July 4).
 He had three such starts in his career prior to this stretch.

 It was indicative from the first batter that it would not be Darvish’s night.
 Dee Gordon’s leadoff home run snapped a 413 at-bat homerless streak, the longest active streak among non-pitchers in the majors entering Wednesday.